-There is not much question that growth of neural networks, such as those of the cerebellum, is governed by genomic and epigenomic (hologenomic) factors.
-Likewise, it seems to be beyond reasonable doubt that both genome function and the function (sensorimotor coordination) are deeply rooted in recursion (see the epochmaking concept of "feedback" by Cybernetics (Wiener 1948)).
+There is not much question that growth of neural networks, such as those of the cerebellum, are governed by genomic and epigenomic (hologenomic) factors.
+Likewise, it seems to be beyond reasonable doubt that both genome function and the function (sensorimotor coordination) is deeply rooted in recursion; see the epoch-making concept of "feedback" by Cybernetics; Wiener [1948].